10 Signs You Have Small Intestinal Bacterial Overgrowth (SIBO)

-As I explained earlier, when you have an overgrowth of bacteria in your small intestine, the carbs you eat are able to ferment before they can be broken down.
+As I explained earlier, when you have an overgrowth of bacteria in your small intestine, the carbs you eat can ferment before they are broken down.
 This fermentation process releases hydrogen as a byproduct, so people with SIBO have elevated levels of hydrogen in their GI tract.
-This is why one of the most effective methods for diagnosing SIBO is to test the levels of hydrogen in your gut using a breath test.
+This is why one of the most effective methods for diagnosing SIBO is testing hydrogen levels in your gut using a breath test.

 However, you’ll remember that SIBO can also cause an increase in methane levels because the hydrogen feeds single-cell organisms in your gut called archaea, which produce methane.
-This can actually help reduce your hydrogen levels.
-It also explains why you can have a false negative hydrogen test result and yet still have SIBO.
+This can reduce your hydrogen levels which explains why you can have a false negative hydrogen test result and still have SIBO.

-Studies have shown that high methane production is associated with constipation.
-Additionally, patients who were treated for a bacterial overgrowth saw an improvement in their bowel regularity.3 So if you have SIBO and are dealing with constipation (which is less common), you likely have methane-producing SIBO.
+Studies show that high methane production is associated with constipation, and that patients treated for a bacterial overgrowth saw an improvement in their bowel regularity.3 So if you have SIBO and are dealing with constipation (which is less common), you likely have methane-producing SIBO.

 Methanogens also lead to increased production and absorption of short-chain fatty acids.
-They have also have been linked to higher rates of obesity.
-In fact, one study found that people with higher intestinal methane production had higher BMIs.4
+They’re also linked to higher rates of obesity — one study found that people with higher intestinal methane production had higher BMIs.4

 This is so important because you ideally want your lab testing to identify which type of SIBO you have.
 They respond differently to different treatment options.